kchen7/kevinchen/_posts/2020-12-11-Computer Architecture and OS.md

 ![5 stage pipeline](../assets/images/cmpe/pipeline.png "snippet of pipelines")

 The CPU was fully bypassed: MX allowed data just calculated by the execute stage to be used immediately, WX allowed for data from 2 cycles ago (executed or loaded) to be used immediately, and WM allowed for data loaded from memory to be stored.
 Only load-to-use case needed a stall.
-The processor alsy "predicts" branches as not taken, flushing on mispredictions rather than always stalling.
+The processor also "predicts" branches as not taken, flushing on mispredictions rather than always stalling.
 While the processor did have 2 pipelines, the performance increases were limited.
 For example, if one execute used the output of another execute, they couldn't be run in parallel.
 Our design could also only handle one load/store to memory at a time so only one pipeline had that capability.

 This was my favorite computer science final project!